+The Fund applies an environmental thematic approach.
 The management team incorporates sustainability factors into its investment process by taking into account the ESG rating of issuers in the portfolio composition.

 The ESG analysis of issuers seeks to assess their ability to manage the potential adverse impact of their activities on sustainability factors.
 The aim of the analysis is to evaluate their ESG performance by assigning them an ESG rating ranging from A (best rating) to G (worst rating), so that a broader risk assessment may be carried out.